arobson/consequent/README.md

 #### getEventStreamFor( actorId, since, filter )
 > **IMPORTANT**: Events returned in the stream must already be ordered

 Should return an event emitter.
-The emitter should raise a { type: `streamComplete` } event after all events have been emitted.
+The emitter will begin emitting `event` events for each event, in order, once a listener is attached.
+The emitter should raise a { type: `streamComplete` } event after all events have been emitted and will remove the listener automatically.

 #### getEventPackFor( actorId, vectorClock )
 Fetch and unpack events that were stored when the snapshot identified by `actorId` and `vectorClock` was created.